wp-plugins/excellent-transition-gallery/readme.txt

 = 6.0 =

-Tested upto 3.4.1
+Tested up to 3.4.1
 New demo link, www.gopiplus.com

 = 5.0 =

-Tested upto 3.4
+Tested up to 3.4

 = 4.0 =

-Tested upto 3.3
+Tested up to 3.3
 Please take your xml file for backup before update 4.0

 = 3.0 =

-Tested upto 3.1.3
+Tested up to 3.1.3
 Please take your xml file for backup.

 = 2.0 =

-Tested upto 3.0.1
+Tested up to 3.0.1

 = 1.0 =